wuyang1002431655/tango_with_django_19/manuscript/chapter17-jquery.md

 	    });
 	});

 Reload the page, and try it out.
 Hopefully, you will see that both buttons pop up an alert.

-The JQuery/JavaScript code here, first selects the document object, and when it is ready, it executes the functions within its body, i.e.
-`$("#about-btn").click()`, which selects the element in the page with id equal to `about-btn`, and then it programatically assigns to the on click event, the `alert()` function.
+The JQuery/JavaScript code here first selects the document object, and when it is ready, it executes the functions within its body, i.e. `$("#about-btn").click()`.
+This code selects the element in the page with an `id` equal to `about-btn`, and then programatically assigns to the `click` event the `alert()` function.

-At first you might think that JQuery is rather cumbersome, as it requires us to include a lot more code to do the same thing.
-This may be true for a simple function like `alert()` but for more complex functions it is much cleaner, as the JQuery/JavaScript code is maintained in a separate file (completely!!).
-This is because we assign the event handler at run-time rather than statically within the code.
-We achieve separation of concerns between the JQuery/JavaScript code and the html code.
+At first, you might think that JQuery is rather cumbersome, as it requires us to include a lot more code to do the same thing.
+This may be true for a simple function like `alert()`.
+For more complex functions, it is much cleaner as the JQuery/JavaScript code is maintained in a separate file.
+This is because we assign the event handler at runtime rather than statically within the code.
+We achieve separation of concerns between the JQuery/JavaScript code and the HTML markup.

 T> ###Keep Them Separated
+T> [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) is a design principle that is good to keep in mind.
+In terms of web apps, the HTML is responsible for the page content; CSS is used to style the presentation of the content, while JavaScript is responsible for how the user can interact with the content, and manipulating the content and style.
 T>
-T> [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) is a design principle which is good to keep in mind.
-In terms of web apps, the HTML is responsible for the page content, CSS is used to style the presentation of the content, while JavaScript is responsible for how the user can interact with the content, and manipulating the content and style.
-T>
 T> By keeping them separated, you will have cleaner code and you will reduce maintenance woes in the future.
 T>
 T> Put another way, *never mix, never worry!*

-###Selectors
+### Selectors
 There are different ways to select elements in JQuery.
-From the above example, shows how the `#` can be used to find `id` elements in your html document.
-To find classes, you can use `.`, so, for example, if we added the following code:
+The above example shows how the `#` selector can be used to find elements with a particular `id` in your HTML document.
+To find classes, you can use the `.` selector, as shown in the example below.

 {lang="javascript",linenos=off}
 	$(".ouch").click( function(event) {
 	    alert("You clicked me! ouch!");
 	});

-Then all elements, that had a `class="ouch"` would be selected, and assigned to its on click handler, the `alert()` function.
+Then all elements in the document that have the `class="ouch"` would be selected, and assigned to its on click handler, the `alert()` function.
 Note that all the elements would be assigned the same function.

-Also, HTML tags can also be selected by referring to the tag in the
+HTML tags can also be selected by referring to the tag in the selector:
-selector:

 {lang="javascript",linenos=off}
 	$("p").hover( function() {